jamesplease/fi-calc-guide/src/how-it-works/one-simulation-year.md

 Withdrawals are annual, and they are made on the first day of the year.
 The withdrawal is the very first thing to occur in each simulation year.

-If additional income or additional withdrawals are specified, then they are factored in on the first day of the year alongside the "base" withdrawal.
+If income or extra withdrawals are specified, then they are factored in on the first day of the year alongside the "base" withdrawal.

 ### 2. Fees, Growth, and Dividends